open-pioneer/trails-openlayers-base-packages/src/experimental-packages/layout-sidebar/README.md

 - It could be set with boolean (`defaultExpanded`) for default expension.
 - An event `expandedChanged` is triggered when the main section is expanded/collapsed.
 - `sidebarWidthChanged` informs about the current width of the sidebar.
 So the wrapping component can react on this width.
-- the `items` defined the visible menu entries and their corrensponding content.
+- the `items` define the visible menu entries and their corresponding content.

 See this sample for integration: